Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Introduction

-PINNs have been applied, with limited success, to the incompressible form of the Navier–Stokes equations.
-Here, we focus on studies that adopt velocity–pressure formulations. \citet{jin_nsfnets_2021} introduced Navier–Stokes flow nets (NSFnets), exploring both velocity–pressure (V–P) and vorticity–velocity (V–V) formulations.
-While NSFnets can reproduce solutions for low–Reynolds-number flows, they require initial and boundary conditions obtained from analytical solutions or high-fidelity simulations.
-For example, in the flow over a cylinder, only the two-dimensional wake region was considered, with all inflow around the cylinder and initial data prescribed from a reference numerical simulation.
-Despite this, the learned solution agreed with reference solution qualitatively.
-For turbulent channel flow, due to the computational expense of training neural networks, only a subdomain of the channel was modeled, with DNS data used to supply initial and boundary conditions, and the method was demonstrated for its potential to sustain turbulence.
-Moreover, although the V–P and V–V formulations yielded comparable accuracy for laminar flows, the V–V formulation produced inconsistent results for the turbulent channel case.
-NSFnets also benefit from transfer learning, in which a network trained at low Reynolds number is repurposed for higher Reynolds number.
+\citet{jin_nsfnets_2021} introduced Navier–Stokes flow nets (NSFnets), exploring both velocity–pressure (VP) and vorticity–velocity (VV) formulations.
+While NSFnets can reproduce solutions for low‑Reynolds-number flows, they require initial and boundary conditions obtained from analytical solutions or high-fidelity simulations, and also benefit from transfer learning in which a network trained at low Reynolds number is repurposed for higher Reynolds number.
+For turbulent channel flow, DNS data were required to supply initial and boundary conditions, and the VV formulation produced inconsistent results in this regime.

-\citet{pinn_rans_2022} used the PINN framework to solve incompressible RANS equations without any specific closure model or assumption for turbulence.
-However, the network was trained in a supervised fashion using reference DNS data on pressure and velocity on the domain boundaries, including Reynolds-stress components.

-\citet{roy_2024_cavity_flow} used PINNs and tested the velocity-pressure and streamfunction-pressure formulations of the incompressible flow equations while enforcing all boundary conditions exactly through a hard-mask.
-In the case of the well-known lid-driven cavity benchmark problem, velocity-pressure formulation failed to produced acceptable results beyond a Reynolds number of 400.
-Whereas the streamfunction-pressure formulation produced good results for Reynolds number as high as 5000.
-This stark difference in performance at high-Reynolds number cases points to the importance of enforcing a divergence-free condition when using the PINN approach.
-The streamfunction-pressure formulation, albeit limited to 2D flows, enforces the divergence-free condition by design. \citet{roy_2024_cavity_flow} also showed that velocity-pressure formulation can produce good results at higher Reynolds number if supplemental data from a high-fidelity simulation are introduced inside the domain boundaries to train the PINNs.
+\citet{roy_2024_cavity_flow} tested the velocity-pressure and streamfunction-pressure formulations of the incompressible flow equations using PINNs, enforcing all boundary conditions exactly through a hard-mask.
+For the lid-driven cavity benchmark, the velocity-pressure formulation failed to produce acceptable results beyond $Re=400$, whereas the streamfunction-pressure formulation produced good results for Reynolds numbers as high as $Re=5000$.
+This stark difference in performance points to the importance of enforcing a divergence-free condition — a condition the streamfunction-pressure formulation satisfies by design, albeit only in two dimensions. \citet{roy_2024_cavity_flow} also showed that the velocity-pressure formulation can produce good results at higher Reynolds numbers if labeled data from a high-fidelity simulation are introduced inside the domain.